lfilho/cosco.vim/README.md

 ## TODO and wish list

-* Create a language extension mechanism, so we can override/extend the rules for language-specific syntaxes.
 * Write plugin's vim documentation
 * Write all the examples possible
 * Improve test coverage
-* Record a video with "real world" usage